 1.Contribute to the growth of regional communities around the world

 We will communicate with regional communities involved in business activities, and will strive to conduct social contribution activities even outside of business.
-For example, we will support activities such as training for technical personnel, to convey the knowledge and technical expertise of the EBARA Group to our Group companies in order to solve social issues in emerging countries.
+For example, we will support activities such as training for technical personnel, to convey the knowledge and technical expertise of the EBARA Group in order to solve social issues in emerging countries.

 2.Provide educational support to the leaders of the next generation

-Our employees engage in educational support activities in the specialty fields of the EBARA Group, aimed toward the leaders of the next generation who will be essential in developing a sustainable society.
-These include support provided by employees toward research conducted by elementary school, junior high school, and high school students.
-We will also contribute on a global scale to activities for the cultivation of human resources.
+We will conduct educational support activities in the fields in which the EBARA Group specializes through our employees for the next generation of leaders who are essential in developing a sustainable society, such as by supporting the research of elementary, junior high, and high school students.
+We will also contribute globally to activities for cultivating human resources.